INP Processing Time: Causes, Optimization, and Code Examples

 What is processing time?

-The Interaction to Newt Paint (INP) can be broken down into 3 sub-part: 'Input Delay', 'Processing Time' and 'Presentation Delay'
+The Interaction to Next Paint (INP) can be broken down into 3 sub-parts: "Input Delay", "Processing Time", and "Presentation Delay".

-Processing time refers to the time it takes for the browser to process the associated event callback after a user interacts with a web page (e.g., clicking a button or pressing a key).
-While there is always some processing time INP issues occur when the event callbacks take up too much processing time.
+Processing time refers to the time it takes for the browser to execute all associated event callbacks after a user interacts with a web page (for example, clicking a button or pressing a key).
+While there is always some processing time, INP issues occur when the event callbacks take up too much processing time.

 Processing time and the INP

-Processing Time might be 'the thing' when you think about optimizing the Interaction To Next Paint.
-It is the 'job that needs to be done' before the layout can be updated by the browser.
+Processing time might be the first thing that comes to mind when you think about optimizing the Interaction to Next Paint.
+It is the "job that needs to be done" before the layout can be updated by the browser.

-Many developers think about improving the INP in terms of optimizing callback function (optimizing the process time) and they are right.
-But in terms of importance, processing time is not even the most important part to improve but it still, on average, makes up about 40% of the total INP time.
+Many developers think about improving the INP in terms of optimizing callback functions (optimizing the processing time), and they are right.
+But in terms of importance, processing time is not even the single most important part to improve.
+It still, on average, makes up about 40% of the total INP time.

-At CoreDash we collect millions of core web vitals data points each hour.
-Based on that data the Processing time accounts for 40% of the Interaction to Next Paint.
-And while that is a lot optimizing the processing time alone will most likely not be enough to fix INP issues
+At CoreDash we collect millions of Core Web Vitals data points each hour.
+Based on that data, processing time accounts for 40% of the Interaction to Next Paint.
+While that is a significant portion, optimizing processing time alone will most likely not be enough to fix INP issues.
+You should also look at input delay (18%) and presentation delay (42%).

-Processing time example: When a user interacts with a web page, such as clicking a button, the time it takes for the event handler associated with that button click to complete its execution is known as processing time.
-For instance, if a user clicks a button to submit a form, the code that validates the form data, sends it to the server, and handles the response would contribute to the processing time.
+Processing time example: When a user clicks a button to submit a form, the code that validates the form data, sends it to the server, and handles the response all contribute to processing time.
 The longer these operations take, the longer the processing time, and potentially the worse the INP score.

 What causes high processing time?

-To start fixing INP issues caused by high processing time we need to understand what the possible cause of high processing time can be.
+To start fixing INP issues caused by high processing time, we need to understand what the possible causes are.
 High processing time, the time it takes for event callbacks to run to completion, can be caused by unneeded code, unoptimized code, clustered callbacks, and layout thrashing.
-Let's take a better look at those 4 areas.
+Let's examine each of these four areas.

 1. Unneeded code.
-Old, unused code or code without immediate relevance to the user interaction, can prolong callback execution time.
+Old, unused code or code without immediate relevance to the user interaction can prolong callback execution time.
+This includes analytics calls, logging, and state synchronization that does not need to complete before the next paint.

-2. Un-optimized code.
-Inefficient code (usually loops or inefficient DOM lookups) can make the event callbacks run slower than it needs to.
+2. Unoptimized code.
+Inefficient code (usually loops or inefficient DOM lookups) can make the event callbacks run slower than they need to.
+A common example is querying the DOM inside a loop with document.querySelectorAll() instead of caching the result before the loop.

-4. Layout trashing: Frequent DOM manipulations that trigger layout recalculations can strain the browser and lead to performance regressions.
+4. Layout thrashing.
+Frequent DOM manipulations that trigger layout recalculations can strain the browser and lead to performance regressions.
+This happens when your code alternates between reading and writing layout properties inside a loop, forcing the browser to recalculate layout multiple times.

 Minimize processing time